babeheim/mosuo-ppr/readme.txt

 In R, set the working directory to that containing this readme file.
 For example, on a Mac or Linux machine, you might say

-    setwd('~/Desktop/mosuo_pprmodel_public')
+    setwd('~/Desktop/mosuo-ppr')

-if the folder containing the project is named 'mosuo_pprmodel_public' and on your Desktop.
+if the folder containing the project is named 'mosuo-ppr' and on your Desktop.
 You can tell if you are in the right place by typing in

     dir()